eventide-project/docs/user-guide/entity-store/snapshotting.md

 Entities are not required to be instances of Eventide [Schema library](https://github.com/eventide-project/schema) objects.

-However, if you use implementations of `Schema::DataStructure` as entities, there are some hook methods, `transform_read` and `transform_write`, that you can implement _in addition to_ implementing the Transform protocol.
-The use of the these methods is entirely optional, and doesn't obviate the requirement for implementing the Transform protocol.
+However, if you use implementations of `Schema::DataStructure` as entities, there are some interception methods, `transform_read` and `transform_write`, that you can implement _in addition to_ implementing the Transform protocol.

+The use of the these methods is entirely optional, and isn't intended as a replacement of the Transform protocol.
+Using the interception methods modifies the semantics of the construction of a data structure.
+It should not be used as a way to merely circumvent the implementation of the Transform protocol.

 See the documentation for the Schema library for more details on using the `transform_read` and `transform_write` methods with `Schema::DataStructure` objects:

 [https://github.com/eventide-project/schema#intercepting-and-modifying-input-and-output-data](https://github.com/eventide-project/schema#intercepting-and-modifying-input-and-output-data)

 ## Storing a Snapshot